 Social media buttons, ideally located in either the header or footer of your website, are a great way to further integrate with your social media marketing efforts.
 Social buttons allow interested users to quickly and easily visit your social media platforms and follow your posts to stay up to date.

 Remember, optimization is never complete.
 Therefore, be prepared to test.
-Test your main call-to-action’s copy, color, and location, for example.
-You may find simply moving the location of your call to action greatly increases your click through rate.
+Test your main call-to-action copy, color, and location, for example.
+You may find that simply moving the location of your call to action greatly increases your click-through rate.
 Data is essential in this phase.
 Collect data, analyze, and forever test.
 Simple tweaks can have vast results.

 The optimization tips above are only the beginning.
 Ready to really jump in?